moodle-an-hochschulen/moodle-local_staticpage/README.md

 Requirements
 ------------

-This plugin requires Moodle 2.8+
+This plugin requires Moodle 3.0+

 Changes
 -------

+* 2016-01-01 - Check compatibility for Moodle 3.0, no functionality change
 * 2015-08-18 - Check compatibility for Moodle 2.9, no functionality change
 * 2015-01-23 - Check compatibility for Moodle 2.8, no functionality change
 * 2014-08-19 - Add possibility to use a `<style>` tag in the HTML code of static page files